EOSC-Data-Commons/Dispatcher/README.md

 ## Quickstart

-We do our best to keep [development instance](https://dispatcher.edc.cloud.e-infra.cz/docs) running the current version, and it is available for testing.
+We do our best to keep [development instance](https://dev1.player.eosc-data-commons.eu/docs) running the current version, and it is available for testing.
 Report if anything is broken, please.

+1. Go to https://dev1.player.eosc-data-commons.eu; this should redirect you to EGI CheckIn identity provider
-1. Go to https://dispatcher.edc.cloud.e-infra.cz/docs/; this is an automatically generated Swagger UI page capable of making test calls
+2. You will be redirected to /docs; this is an automatically generated Swagger UI page capable of making test calls
-2. Click on `Authorize` button and log in via EGI CheckIn development identity provider
 3. Choose an example in  [test/](test/) (refer to brief description below):
    - grab `ro-crate-metadata.json` if it is the only file of the example
    - make a flat zip file containing all the files of the example otherwise
 4. POST the file via the Swagger to `/requests/metadata_rocrate` or '/requests/zip_rocrate`.
 The server returns `request_id`
 5. GET `/requests/YOUR_REQUEST_ID` repeatedly to monitor processing of the request
 6. If everythings goes right, `SUCCESS` status is returned finally, containing the endpoint to the target VRE
+7. If anything goes wrong, check you are still authenticated by calling GET /oauth2/token.
+If you don't see the token, follow step 1.

 ## Deployment